felixdagnon/Deploying-high-available-and-scalable-wordpress-using-cloudformation/README.md

 It's used to save our code, log files, etc. If I'm not using elastic beanstalk, then I do not need this S3 bucket.

-For this demo, I want to show alteranative concepts.
+For this demo, I want to show alteranative concept.
 I want to show how to provision this without elastic beanstalk using infrastructure as code.

 ## 2-Cloudformation